-NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 3 Part I.C - Special Conditions 4 Compliance with Water Quality Standards - General Requirements - Part I.C.1.a - c Not Included in NOI 5 Part I.C.1 - Compliance with Water Quality Standards - Pursuant to Clean Water Act §402(p)(3)(B)(iii) and 40 CFR § 122.44(d)(1), this permit includes provisions to ensure that discharges from the permittee's MS4 do not cause or contribute to exceedances of applicable surface water quality standards, in addition to requirements to control discharges to the maximum extent practicable (MEP) set forth in Part I.D.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 8 - July 1, 2025 Measurable Goal SWMP Rev. 8 - July 1, 2025 Permit Required Implementation Schedule 3 Part I.C - Special Conditions 4 Compliance with Water Quality Standards - General Requirements - Part I.C.1.a - c Not Included in NOI 5 Part I.C.1 - Compliance with Water Quality Standards - Pursuant to Clean Water Act §402(p)(3)(B)(iii) and 40 CFR § 122.44(d)(1), this permit includes provisions to ensure that discharges from the permittee's MS4 do not cause or contribute to exceedances of applicable surface water quality standards, in addition to requirements to control discharges to the maximum extent practicable (MEP) set forth in Part I.D.
 Permittees shall address storm water management through development of the SWMP that shall include the following elements and specific requirements included in Part VI (sections below).
 AMAFCA's measurable goals for compliance with related Permit activities are described in the applicable sections of the AMAFCA SWMP.
 No Permit required schedule.
-Not Included in NOI an exceedance of surface water quality standards (including numeric and narrative water quality criteria) applicable to the receiving waters.
+Not Included in NOI 6 an exceedance of surface water quality standards (including numeric and narrative water quality criteria) applicable to the receiving waters.
 In determining whether the SWMP is effective in meeting this requirement or if enhancements to the plan are needed, the Part I.C.1.a - Compare AMAFCA monitoring data results to applicable surface water quality standards that occur in the following programs: Compliance with Water Quality Standards - Dissolved Oxygen Program, Compliance with Water Quality Standards - PCB Program, Compliance with Water Quality Standards - Temperature Program, Compliance with Water Quality Standards - Discharges to Impaired Waters with Approved TMDL Program, and the Wet Weather Monitoring Program.
-Refer to these sections for additional information. water quality standards that occur in the following programs: Compliance with Water Quality Standards - Dissolved Oxygen Program, Compliance with Water Quality Standards - PCB Program, No Permit required schedule.
-Not Included in NOI discharges from the permittees' MS4 are those that are approved by EPA and any other subsequent modifications approved by EPA upon the effective date of this permit found at New Mexico Administrative Code §20.6.4.
-Discharges from various portions of the MS4 also flow downstream into waters with Pueblo of Isleta and Pueblo of Sandia Water Quality Standards.
-Part I.C.1.b - Compare AMAFCA monitoring data results to the applicable New Mexico Administrative Code §20.6.4, Pueblo of Isleta Water Quality Standards (amended on 3/18/2002, effective 7/22/2005 per EPA website), and Pueblo of Sandia Water Quality Standards (effective 3/9/2010).
-Compare AMAFCA monitoring data results to applicable surface water quality standards that occur in the following programs: Compliance with Water Quality Standards - Dissolved Oxygen Program, Compliance with Water Quality Standards - PCB Program, Compliance with Water Quality Standards - Temperature Program, Compliance with Water Quality Standards - Discharges to Impaired Waters with Approved TMDL Program, and the Wet Weather Monitoring Program.
-Refer to these sections for additional information. water quality standards that occur in the following programs: Compliance with Water Quality Standards - Dissolved Oxygen Program, Compliance with Water Quality Standards - PCB Program, Compliance with Water Quality Standards - Temperature Program, Compliance with Water Quality Standards - Discharges to Impaired Waters with Approved TMDL Program, and the Wet Weather Monitoring Program. • AMAFCA's measurable goals for compliance with related Permit No Permit required schedule.
+Refer to these sections for additional information. water quality standards that occur in the following programs: , Compliance with Water Quality Standards - Dissolved Oxygen Program, Compliance with Water Quality Standards - PCB Program, No Permit required schedule.
+Not Included in NOI 7 discharges from the permittees' MS4 are those that are approved by EPA and any other subsequent modifications approved by EPA upon the effective date of this permit found at New Mexico Administrative Code §20.6.4.
+Discharges from various portions of water quality standards that occur in the following programs: Compliance with Water Quality Standards - Dissolved Oxygen Program, Compliance with Water Quality Standards - PCB Program, Compliance with Water Quality Standards - Temperature Program, Compliance with Water Quality Standards - Discharges to Impaired Waters with Approved TMDL Program, and the Wet Weather Monitoring Program. • AMAFCA's measurable goals for compliance with related Permit